DarssiniRamesh/sda-satellite-link-216445-217124/PhysicalLayerService/README.md

 ## Notes
 - CORS is permissive for development and can be restricted later.
 - The preview/start mechanism in your environment can import `app.main:app` directly.
-- Correct Uvicorn import path: `app.main:app` (not `main:app`), however a compatibility shim at `main.py` has been provided so `uvicorn main:app` will also work if your orchestrator uses that path.
+- Correct Uvicorn import path: `app.main:app` is preferred, and a compatibility shim at `main.py` ensures `uvicorn main:app` also works if your orchestrator uses that path.